guptaumang85/build-your-own-rag/README.md

 source rag-venv/bin/activate      # macOS/Linux
 # rag-venv\Scripts\activate        # Windows
 pip install --upgrade pip
-pip install -r requirements.txt

 Create a .env file (NOT committed):
 # API Keys
 TOGETHER_API_KEY=
 ```
-You need to have these keys in your .env file to call an llm.
+You need to have these keWys in your .env file to call an llm.
 You need to create
 account and purchase.
 Min $5.

+Install required packages and
+Run **rag_implementation.py**WW